hayesall/rfgb/README.md

 2. Run command: *python main.py -target <list of target(s)>*

-3. For the TicTacToe example: python main.py -target [cancer]
+3. For the ToyCancer: python main.py -target [cancer]

 **To run classification with expert advice:**